LinguisticAnomalies/pls_retrieval/README.md

 04/24/2023 Upload metadata for CELLS dataset.
 Title and journal name are available now!

 ## Datasets
-The CELL dataset and the datasets for simplification and background explanation can be found in "./data".

-The "xxx.source" files include the scientific text.
-The "xxx.target" files include the plain language text.
+Datasets can be found in "./data".
+The "xxx.source" files include the scientific text, while the "xxx.target" files include the plain language text.
 Follow the instructions [here](https://github.com/qiuweipku/Plain_language_summarization) to construct the PubMed dataset for BART pre-training.

+Datasets for different applications (details can be found in 3.1.2 Dataset applications):
+- CELLS: The paragraph-paired data of scientific abstracts and plain language summaries for the lay language generation task.
+- BELLS: The paragraph segment-paired data for background explanations.
+- SELLS: The sentence-level paired data for simplification.
+- Validated dataset: Randomly sampled data annotated by annotators for background explanations and simplification.

 ## Models
 ### BART